HarishChaudhari/WP-Lucky-Search/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds a Google like I'm feeling lucky button to the WordPress Search form and redirects to the random post depending upon search term.
-It also has few useful settings.

 == Description ==
 WP Lucky Search adds a Google like I'm feeling lucky button to the WordPress Search form and redirects to the random post depending upon search term.